 Fees: the sums payable for the Services as detailed in clause 11, or otherwise stated in the Key Terms.

 Initial Term: a 3-month period starting from the Commencement Date.

 Intellectual Property Rights: patents, utility models, rights to inventions, copyright and neighbouring and related rights, moral rights, trademarks and service mark, business names and domain names, rights in get-up and trade dress, goodwill and the right to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how and trade secrets) and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-Marketing Publications: any articles, press releases, news stories or other written pieces which we may publicise along with any Content to promote you and the giving of Donations.
+Marketing Publications: any advertisments, articles, press releases, news stories or other written pieces which we may publicise along with any Content to promote you and the Service which we provide you with

 Network Operators: EE, O2, Three Mobile, Virgin, Vodafone and any of their associated mobile virtual network operators.

 Regulator: Ofcom, the Phone-Paid Services Authority (PSA), the Charity Commission for England and Wales, the Charity Commission for Northern Ireland, the Office of the Scottish Charity Regulator, the Gambling Commission, the UK mobile network operators or such other official regulator from time to time appointed.

 Renewal Term: the period detailed in clause 12.1.